day8/re-frame/docs/clojurescript.md

 Are you new to ClojureScript?
 This page will teach you to ***read Clojure*** in 40 minutes.

-Specifically, it will teach you enough to read `Reagent` and `re-frame` code (building Web UIs).
+This tutorial is a part of the re-frame documentation suite, so it has a specific focus: it will teach you enough ClojureScript to read `Reagent` and `re-frame` code (for building Web UIs).
 Learning to *write ClojureScript* is a larger skill, which will require more than 40 mins, but this page does contain some interactive, live coding to get you started.

 ## In A Nutshell, Why?

 Clojure is a modern LISP.

 Alan Kay once descibed LISP as "Maxwell's equations of software".
 Paul Graham says LISP was a competitive advantage for his startup.
 Dijkstra has written glowingly of it.
 For 50 years, some of the finest minds in software have admired it, used it and refined it.

-In the years leading up to 2010, Rich Hickey created Clojure, introducing a number of key inovations (later adopted by other functional languages), and he did it well away from acedemia, because he wanted to create a pragmatic language for commercial developers.
+In the years leading up to 2010, Rich Hickey created Clojure, introducing key inovations (subsequently adopted by other functional languages), and he did it well away from acedemia (LISP's traditional home), because he wanted to create a pragmatic language for commercial developers.

 Overall, Clojure is a foliated masterpiece.
+Lisp went through its washing machine phase of churn in the 70s and 80s and these days it is like a beautiful, deep clear water lake, rayifing 50 years of evolutuon.

-As the owner of a company which develops software products, I believe ClojureScript gives us a competitive edge.
+As the owner of a company which develops software products, I'm quite sure ClojureScript gives us a competitive edge.
 As a programmer, I feel like it has provided me with excellent, nourishing brain food.
-It is a stable, productive place, with little churn.
+It is a stable, productive place.

 In contrast, when I look across to the Javascript landscape, it appears like a churning washing machine with not much new or interesting to teach me.
 Learning a LISP will likely make you better developer for life, even if you aren't using LISP.
+(The same goes for
+Haskel, Erlang, C, J, Prolog and Smalltalk).

 > Clojure runs on the JVM.
 ClojureScript runs in the browser.
-They are essentially the same language but our focus is ClojureScript.
+They are essentially the same language but our focus here is ClojureScript.

 So, 40 mins ...